 So I thought I’d put it to you clever lot:

 I have 2 Con-cor Locos (New in box) … probably 25 years old.
 I want to DCC them.
 Do you have a recommendation?

 Right now, I have them on Ebay for $45 starting price.
 There was pricetags on them is $75.
 Looking on Ebay, I see very similar ones for all of $75 and more.

 Should I just sell them and buy DCC or should I buy the conversion kit… (which one.. there are so many)

 Lastly, Hall of Fame member Dave has been sent in his latest:

 just uploaded my first run on the layout since Christmas, been a bit too cold for venturing in to the loft, but had to give them a run get the wheels turning.

-A huge thanks to Steve, Dave, Sam and Pap.
+A huge thanks to Sam for sharing his Sci fi model train, and to Steve, Dave and Pap.